kriasoft/graphql-starter-kit/README.md

 docker-compose exec db psql <db> -U postgres
 ```

-For the full list of automation scripts available in this project, please reffer to "scripts"
+For the full list of automation scripts available in this project, please refer to "scripts"
 section in the [`package.json`](./package.json) file and the [`tools`](./tools) folder.